skip to Main Content

 Identification

-Gatekeeper is smaller and more brightly coloured than the otherwise very similar Meadow Brown.
+The Gatekeeper is slightly smaller, and more brightly coloured than the otherwise very similar Meadow Brown.
 The eyespot on the forewings has two white ‘pupils’ whereas the Meadow Brown normally only has one.
 This is not an infallible feature because occasionally Meadow Browns can have two pupils.

 Life cycle & flight period